odoo/o-spreadsheet/doc/add_function.md

 The properties of a function are:

 - `description` (string) : the description of the function that will be shown as help for the user when he types the formula (don't forget the translations)
-- `compute` (function) : the function that will be called to evaluate the formula.
+- `compute` (function) : the function that will be called to evaluate the formula value.
+- `computeFormat` (function) : the function that will be called to evaluate the formula format.
 - `category` (string) : Not used
 - `args` (object): the arguments the user has to provide, in order, with the following properties
   - `name`\* (string) used in the help of the user (should NOT be translated)